404notfound10/React_slider/README.md

 ## Tasks
-The requirements for slider are:
+The requirements for slider are:<br />
-•	Must work for mobile and desktop devices ✅
+•	Must work for mobile and desktop devices ✅<br />
-•	Must support swipes ❌
+•	Must support swipes ❌<br />
-•	Must work for any HTML content ✅
+•	Must work for any HTML content ✅<br />

-Following slider features will be considered as advantages:
+Following slider features will be considered as advantages:<br />
-•	Supports multiple slides on screen ❌
+•	Supports multiple slides on screen ❌<br />
-•	Supports infinite option ❌
+•	Supports infinite option ❌<br />
-•	Supports scrolling to a selected slide (like go to slide X) ✅
+•	Supports scrolling to a selected slide (like go to slide X) ✅<br />

 ## Available Scripts